Writer's Block: Tips to Get You Writing Again

 Edit and Proof Read Your Work

 Good grammar is the basis for successful writing.
-If people have trouble grasping your content or idea, it is basically history when it come to social marketing and mass appeal.
+If people have trouble grasping your content or idea, it is basically history when it comes to social marketing and mass appeal.

 Make sure to go over your work at least ten times before submitting to a publisher.
 Mistakes happen but it can be corrected by a healthy dose of proofreading.